Lextran: Route Frequency

-Route 14 – UK Blue and White and Route 15 – Red Mile are circular routes that serve the UK Community and have the same fare as all other buses in Lextran.
+Route 14—UK Blue and White and Route 15—Red Mile are circular routes that serve the UK Community and have the same fare as all other buses in Lextran.
 However, Lextran and the University of Kentucky partner to provide the Free City Transit program.
 Free City Transit allows all UK students, faculty, staff, and retirees to ride any Lextran route for free, simply by showing their valid Wildcard ID.
 UK passengers must present their Wildcard ID each time they board.
 The program is available year-round, but some routes run on an abbreviated schedule or not at all during summer months and holidays.

-Route 17 – Northside Connector and Route 18 – Centre Parkway Connector are connecting routes which service areas not normally served by mainlines.
+Route 17—Northside Connector and Route 18—Centre Parkway Connector are connecting routes that service areas not normally served by mainlines.
 Only Route 18 – Centre Parkway Connector provides service outside of peak hours and on Saturdays.